kubeshop/testkube-cloud-charts/charts/testkube-enterprise/docs/README.md

 ## Invitations

-Testkube Enterprise offers the capability to invite users to Testkube Organizations and Environments, allowing you to assign them specific roles and permissions.
+Testkube Enterprise allows you to invite users to Organizations and Environments within Testkube, granting them specific roles and permissions.

-Currently, two modes of invitations are supported: `email` and `auto-accept`.
+There are two supported invitation modes: `email` and `auto-accept`.
-Email mode should be used when we want to send the user an invitation email and him to accept it, and auto-accept mode should be used when you want to automatically add users.
+Use `email` to send an invitation for the user to accept, and `auto-accept` to automatically add users without requiring acceptance.

 ### Invitations via email